Clement Moody (clergyman)

-Clement Moody (1811 – 23 September 1871) was a British high church Anglican clergyman, and Royal Arch freemason, who was the Perpetual Curate of Sebergham, Cumberland, and the Vicar of Newcastle upon Tyne from 1853 to 1871, the Master of the Hospital of St Mary Magdelene and Church of St Thomas the Martyr, Newcastle from 1857.
+Clement Moody (1809 – 23 September 1871) was a British high church Anglican schoolmaster, clergyman, theologian, classical scholar, and Royal Arch freemason, who was the Vicar of Newcastle upon Tyne from 1853 to 1871, the Master of the Hospital of St Mary Magdelene and Church of St Thomas the Martyr, Newcastle, from 1857 to 1871.

+He composed the 1841 Second Edition of The New Eton Greek Grammar in English, and the 1841 Fourth Edition of The New Eton Latin Grammar in English.
+He also composed The New Testament Expounded and Illustrated, which was published in 1851 in Britain, and in 1852 in New York City.

 Family

-Clement Moody was born in Arthuret, Longtown, Cumbria, in 1811 into a high church planter class family that had a history of military service.
-He was the sixth son of the surgeon George Moody of Arthuret, Longtown, Cumbria.
-His uncle was the Colonial Office expert Colonel Thomas Moody, Kt. through whom his cousins included Major-General Richard Clement Moody, who was the founder of British Columbia, and the clergyman James Leith Moody.
+Clement Moody was born in Arthuret, Longtown, Cumbria, in 1809 into a high church landed gentry family that had a history of military service.
+He was the sixth son of the surgeon George Moody (1773 - 1844), of Arthuret, Longtown, Cumbria, and later of Leeds, by the same's wife Jane Sword (1772 – 1850), whom George Moody had married on 22 June 1795.
+His uncle was the Colonial Office expert Colonel Thomas Moody ADC Kt. through whom his cousins included Major-General Richard Clement Moody, who was the founder of British Columbia, and the clergyman James Leith Moody.

-The daughter of his sister Anne Moody married Colonel Thomas Moody's grandson Colonel Richard Stanley Hawks Moody.
+His parents had 12 children, 11 of whom survived infancy.
+His sister Margaret married D. Nichol, Royal Navy, of Howe End.

+His sister Anne, who was a ladies' school founder, of Warwick Place, Leeds, married the farmer David Latimer (b.
+1781) of Berwickstown, Kirklinton, and later of Kirklinton Hall, who was the brother of the Oxford and Headington vintner Edward Latimer (1775 - 1845), whose wine is described as 'Latimer's immortal tun' in the Oxford University poem 'Brasenose Ale', and who was vintner to The Duke of Marlborough.
+Anne Moody's granddaughter Mary Latimer married his uncle Colonel Thomas Moody's grandson Colonel Richard Stanley Hawks Moody CB.
+Through his sister Anne, he was the uncle of Nichol Latimer (1830 - 1865), who was the publisher of The North China Herald which was the most influential newspaper in China.

 His other sister Jane married Lewis Alexander of Hopwood Hall, Halifax, West Yorkshire, who was the father of the barrister Robert Alexander FRS FSA.

-Clement Moody married in 1851 Anne Vansittart, who was the daughter of the Rev. William Vansittart and the granddaughter of Colonel Arthur Vansittart MP JP DL DCL.
-They had seven children including Charlotte Jane Mary.